shoelace-style/shoelace/docs/home.md

 ---

 Shoelace is an open source component library for desktop and mobile that's built with [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
-You should consider it for your next project because...
+Here are some reasons to consider it for your next project:

 - Works with any framework 🧩
 - Can be loaded via CDN ⚡️